About VoJ

 Retinal bleeding B-1, E, Zinc

-Retinal detachment or retinitis A, B-2, Zinc, general toxicity
+Retinal detachment or retinitis A, B-2, Zinc,

-Retinitis Pigmentosa (pigment clumps at the back of the eye) A, B-complex, C, E, EFAs, CoQ10, Cysteine, Taurine, Lutein, Zeaxanthin, Zinc
+A, B-complex, C, E, Alpha Lipoic Acid, EFAs, CoQ10, Cysteine, Taurine, Lutein, Zeaxanthin, Zinc

 Sties on the eyelids A, Zinc